Research and Development: Expected Rate of Return and Cost of Funds

 Another source of funds for firms of all sizes is bank loans.
 Getting bank loans instead of issuing bonds is cheaper, if the requirements for capital are small, since investment banks may receive 10% or more of the offering, especially for smaller or riskier firms.
 Although a firm may get a better interest rate by issuing bonds, there is an administration cost to issuing bonds, and the firm may not get the money it expected, thus, requiring it to pay a higher yield.

-A pertinent factor in considering the use of any funding is the interest rate cost of the funds.
+A pertinent factor to consider when using any funding is the interest rate cost of the funds.
 Even if the firm does not borrow money, there is still an opportunity cost of using available funds, such as personal savings or retained earnings.
 This opportunity cost is represented by the interest rate that could be earned if the money was placed in an interest-paying deposit account or lent out in some other manner.
 Hence, the cost of all types of funding can be represented as an interest-rate cost of funds.

 Expected Rate Of Return